 Visitors must use the main entrance to the building where they will be identified by video and/or audio and proof of identity may be requested.
-Once the visitor is identified, office staff will electronically open the door.
-At this point, the visitor will be required to show identification, sign into the building, and obtain a visitor's identification badge.
+ALL visitors entering the building are required to present their Driver's License or State Photo ID which will then be entered into the Raptor System for verification and to print a Visitor Badge.
+Visitors will be required to wear and openly display this Visitor Badge.